Sixties City Index Page

 By 1962 tight jeans were a key part of the early Mod scene, popular with both women and men, and more or less retained until they began being replaced by the flared, shredded and patched jeans of the Hippie movement.

 In the latter part of the Sixties, particularly with Hippies, there was a feeling of the need to divest yourself of 'excess baggage' and, for some people, this also included clothing - to be replaced with 'body art', and the use of the skin as a canvas for peace symbols, smiley faces, flowers and all sorts of psychedelic artistic impression.
 One size fitted all!
 Not only that, but you could have a new 'wardrobe' every day as long as you had the time (or inclination) to shower.
-The fad never took off in the full-blown concept (potential arrest and prison presumably having a major influence on this) but body art in various forms was certainly widely used as for fashion augmentation and individualisation.
+The fad never took off in the full-blown concept (potential arrest and prison presumably having a major influence on this) but body art in various forms was certainly widely used for fashion augmentation and individualisation.

-Bow ties became a popular unisex accessory, and a revival of 19th Century fashion brought back the 'choker' - a collar of pearls or fabric, gleefully known as the 'dog collar.
+Bow ties became a popular unisex accessory, and a revival of 19th Century fashion brought back the 'choker' - a collar of pearls or fabric, gleefully known as the 'dog collar'.

 Another accessory to 'come back' into fashion in 1964 was the wig, particularly when it was discovered that The Supremes used them on stage.
 Wigs were also used by men, notably Andy Warhol (who owned more than 500 including silver, blue and white).